There are three choices for hunting in the Quabbin Reservoir watershed:

-Quabbin Controlled Deer Hunt is an annual event conducted on Quabbin Reservoir watershed lands, implemented as part of the management program to maintain a balance between deer herd densities and forest regeneration.
+The Quabbin Controlled Deer Hunt is an annual event conducted on Quabbin Reservoir watershed lands, implemented as part of the management program to maintain a balance between deer herd densities and forest regeneration.
 Participants are selected from an applicant pool in a special lottery in early September.
 Since 2016, all applications must be submitted online; the application must be filled out and submitted from the DCR Deer Hunt web page between July 1st and August 31st.
-No paper applications will be accepted this year, although hunters can get assistance completing applications online at the Quabbin Visitor Center on Saturdays (9 a.m. to noon) and Wednesdays (noon to 3 p.m.) during the application period.
+Hunters can get assistance completing the online application at the Quabbin Visitor Center on Saturdays (9 a.m. to noon) and Wednesdays (noon to 3 p.m.) during the application period.

-Once selected, all successful applicants will receive written notification by early October.
+Once selected, all successful applicants will receive written notification by early to mid-October.
 If you have any questions or concerns, please contact:

 Quabbin Reservoir - Visitor Center